yanivmo/python-project-template/README.md

 ### Setup

-1. Use [poetry] to install and activate the latest Python 3.10.
+1. Use [pyenv] to install and activate the latest Python 3.10.
 2. Install [poetry]: `pipx install poetry` (for other options consult the documentation).
-3. In the repository root execute `poetry install`
+3. In the repository root execute `poetry env use 3.10 && poetry install`

 ### Run the app